meooow25/samsort/HOWTO.md

 Now consider sorting an (immutable) `Vector`, again from the `vector` library.
 Since we cannot mutate it, we will return a sorted copy.
-The most convenient way here to thaw to a `MVector` and sort it as we did above.
+The most convenient way here is to thaw to a `MVector` and sort it as we did above.

 ```hs
 import Data.Vector (Vector)